 Folks who are fun, good at things, and appear in public to be compassionate and generous often make desirable friends and life partners.
 They can be very enjoyable to hang out with, even if they seem a bit self-preoccupied, as if they are always taking mental selfies.
 Then can come the rub.
-Are they also good partners when it comes to talking through differences of opinion in work and/or home situations?
+Are they also good partners when it comes to talking through differences of opinion?
 Or is there something narcissistic about how they communicate in a relationship that's provocative?

-Expanding on this core definition of narcissistic functioing as a difficulty in listening, here’s six signs for sizing up narcissism.
-Score each dimension from 0 to 10.
+Expanding on the core definition of narcissistic functioning as one-sided listening, here’s six signs for sizing up narcissism.
+Score each dimension from 0 to 5.
 Zero is not at all.
-Ten is all the time.
+Five is all the time.

 First assess yourself.
 Then circle back to score someone in your life who is difficult to deal with.